Man shouting ‘You die’ kills 33 at Japan anime studio

 Japanese media reported the fire might have been set near the front door, forcing people to find other ways out.

-A witness who saw the attacker being approached by police told Japanese networks that the man admitted spreading gasoline and setting the fire with a lighter.
-She told NHK public television that the man had burns on his arms and legs and was angrily complaining that something of his had been “stolen,” possibly by the company.
+A witness who saw the attacker being approached by police told Japanese media that the man admitted spreading gasoline and setting the fire with a lighter.
+She told NHK public television that the man had burns on his arms and legs and complained that something had been stolen from him.

+She told Kyodo News that his hair got singed and his legs were exposed because his jeans were burned below the knees.

+“He sounded he had a grudge against the society, and he was talking angrily to the policemen, too, though he was struggling with pain,” she told Kyodo News.
+“He also sounded he had a grudge against Kyoto Animation.”

 NHK footage also showed sharp knives police had collected from the scene, though it was not clear if they belonged to the attacker.

-Note: This story has been corrected to say company president’s first name is Hideaki, not Hideki.